nzilbb/elpis/docs/README.md

  - The lexicon content must end with a blank line.
  - The pronunciations are specified as space-separated phoneme symbols.
- - The pronuncations must use only phoneme symbols that were already specified in the letter-to-sound mapping uploaded to *api/pron-dict/l2s*
+ - The pronunciations must use only phoneme symbols that were already specified in the letter-to-sound mapping uploaded to *api/pron-dict/l2s*

 **response:** A JSON object something like: